 Whilst I understand this thought pattern, I prefer the term disabled for other reasons as I have shared before.
 I also believe that as with other words from other diverse backgrounds, it is time for us as disabled people to reclaim the term.
 Therefore, instead of seeing disability as a negative, we can continue to redefine the term to be positive.

-However, this certainly does not discount the fact that the results of disability can at times, for different people in different ways be incredibly limiting.
-Whether it is due to chronic pain, limited mobility, cognitive processes or many other barriers resulting from the symptoms of disability.
+However, this certainly does not discount the fact that the results of an impairment can at times, for different people in different ways be incredibly limiting.
+Whether it is due to chronic pain, limited mobility, cognitive processes or many other barriers resulting from the symptoms of any impairment.